Parents Helping Parents

 * Obtain assistance collecting and analyzing evaluation data regarding our programs

-* Find a permanent host and partner for our Annual Forum on child welfare;
+* Find a permanent partner for our Annual Forum on child welfare;

 * Provide an opportunity for research that would lead to the mutual support group model being certified as “evidence based”;

-* Identify a faculty member, staff member, or alumni willing to serve on the PHP board of directors;
+* Identify a faculty member willing to serve on the PHP board of directors;

 * Obtain an introduction to individual donors who might be interested in supporting our mission.

-Thus far PHP parents have participated in classroom discussions on parenting; Wheelock faculty have provided advice on program development and program evaluation; PHP provides a field placement for Wheelock social work students; Wheelock will host our Annual Forum for the fourth year in a row; and a member of the Wheelock faculty, Prof. Heather Howard, has submitted a research proposal to evaluate the effectiveness of PHP’s prison support groups.
-The proposal is being reviewed by the Institutional Review Boards (IRB’s) of Wheelock College and the Suffolk County Sheriff’s Department.
+Thus far PHP parents have participated in classroom discussions on parenting; Wheelock faculty have provided advice on program development and program evaluation; Wheelock social work students have done their field placement with PHP; Wheelock will host our Annual Forum for the fifth year in a row; and a member of the Wheelock faculty, Prof. Heather Howard, has obtained IRB (Institutional Review Board) approval from Suffolk County Sheriff’s Office and Wheelock College to implement a research study to evaluate the effectiveness of PHP’s prison support group for women at the Suffolk County HOC.
 PHP and Wheelock College have signed a Memorandum of Understanding (MOU) that establishes the framework for our continued collaboration.

 PHP is uniquely positioned to reach out to isolated and vulnerable parents.
 Our philosophy and the way we operate immediately informs families that “PHP is different.”
 We do not take last names or addresses.
 We do not interview the family in order to diagnose its problems.
 In short, we do not do an “intake”.
 Instead we put the parent in charge.
 Whatever a parent wants to discuss is fine with us.
 If they don’t want to talk at all, that’s fine with us.
 Because the parent is in charge, they gradually become empowered – first to decide what to say and second to decide how they want to change their lives.
 Once the emotional support of the parent has been strengthened, a parent is better able to actively guide and nurture the family and deal effectively with parenting crises.